 Paper size is something we don’t give that much thought to, most of the time at least.
-If you have a printer, chances are it is an A4 model.
+If you have a printer (and you’re not in the US), chances are it is an A4 model.
 If not, it’ll almost certainly be an A3 inkjet, perhaps even one that can print onto oversized A3 – probably SRA3.
 But have you ever stopped to wonder where this ‘A’ paper size thing comes from?

 It is all part of ISO 216, the International Standards Organisation system of paper sizes.
 The ISO system was defined in 1975, but it is based on a widely-adopted 1922 German DIN standard.
 (In fact, its roots in fact go right back to paper formats developed in 1798 during the French Revolution, which themselves came from the writings of a German physicist in 1786).
 This is used almost everywhere in the world.
 Only our American and Canadian cousins have held back, sticking with the less logical Letter and Ledger sizes and the ANSI paper sizes spun from this just 15 years ago.